After hours spent crafting your email newsletter, you’ve at last sent it to your subscribers.

 The single-column format of the new design will make it easier to read on mobile devices, too.
 This is crucial as 70% of email recipients will delete an email if it’s not mobile-friendly.

 Here’s another example of a simple yet effective design.
-Breizh Amerika ’s newsletter consists of a simple image, a short introduction text, and a call to action button.
+Breizh Amerika’s newsletter consists of a simple image, a short introduction text, and a call-to-action button.
 It doesn’t need anything more to entice the reader to click.

 The journey to click is straightforward and even further emphasized by the choice of photograph.
 The stone jetty seems to point towards the CTA button.

 But good design doesn’t have to involve breath-taking images.
-In fact, text-based emails result in higher click-through rates .
+In fact, text-based emails result in higher click-through rates.

-The Lazy Genius Collective ’s newsletter by Kendra Adachi is text-driven and clearly organized, making it easy to read.
+The Lazy Genius Collective’s newsletter by Kendra Adachi is text-driven and clearly organized, making it easy to read.
 In it, Kendra suggests different Amazon reading bundles paired with her books.
 This is to take advantage of a 3-for-2 special offer.

 Her newsletter is easy to act upon, and the bundles make them useful for readers looking for gift ideas.